exasol/row-level-security/doc/user_guide/tutorial.md

 ORDER BY COMPANY;
 ```

-Now login as `ZIP_CAB` and run this query for comparison:
+Now login as `LUHAK_CORP` and run this query for comparison:

 ```sql
 SELECT COMPANY, COUNT(1)